Categories

 Presumes ordinary course drafting (i.e., Kyshawn George, Ajay Mitchell, etc.)

 Not sure what ordinary course entails.
 There are plenty of mocks that put the Knicks guys ahead of those 2.
 Sam Vecenie ranked Kolek 21 & Dadiet 34.
 He ranked Kyshawn 30 & Ajay 35.
-There are mock drafts with McCullar ranked ahead of Ajay.
+Most mock drafts had McCullar ranked ahead of Ajay.

 Boston and Indiana have alot to do next offseason to return to their previous highs, just Tyrese and Tatum returning wont be enough.